School Website Planning Guide

 What is the goal for your school website?
 This has to be one of the first questions asked when forming your school website planning and strategy.

-Your main aim might be to increase overall engagement on your website, maybe you just want to meet statutory requirements.
+Your main aim might be to increase overall engagement on your website, maybe you just want to meet statutory requirements by ensuring all necessary details are clearly presented and accessible.
 Maybe your main aim is to make your website the best it can possibly be!
 Your aim doesn’t have to be static, it should evolve with your website.
 As you meet and achieve your purposes, update your aims and continue the improvement of your website.
+A well-organized website can also help reduce admin time by minimizing routine inquiries and streamlining administrative tasks.

-To help determine this answer it can be helpful to consider your audience, and their requirements first.
+To help determine this answer it can be helpful to consider your audience, including clients, and their requirements first.

 Who is your audience?
 What are their requirements?